Lyndsey’s Legacy

 Macdoch Foundation

-JS Bower Foundation
+James S. Bower Foundation

-GA Fowler Family Foundation
+G.A.
+Fowler Family Foundation

 Natalie Orfalea Foundation